abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ## <h1 id="header-2_6">Comparision of counnter design from Basys3 and VTR Flow</h1>
 ### Timing Comparision
-- I have used a clock frrquency of 100MHz (Time Period = 10nsec)
+- I have used a clock frequency of 100MHz (Period = 10nsec)

 | Parameters | Counter from Basys3 | Counter from VTR Flow |
 |:----------:|:-------------------:|:---------------------:|